FeaSiBle-13/DCP-analysis/README.md

 # DCP-analysis

 ## minimum_calculation
 After a trajectory run with Amolqc, the second minima of a trajectory run are calculated with this script.
 The script is to be started in the folder where the Amolqc run was started.
-The results are to find in the folder trajectory-X/result.
+A folder is required in the level, where the Amolqc run was started with the path 'trajectory-start/result/cluster_start-out.yml'.
+The .yml file should contain the allocation of the starting minimum.
+The results of the minimum calculation of each trajectory are to find in the folder trajectory-X/result.

 ## saddlepoint_calculation